Our review of Clear Books

 Price

-It is possible to get a low-cost version if you have very basic requirements, but most users will need the ‘Large’ package, from £14 per month for the first 3 months (and £28 per month after that).
-There are additional features available, such as payroll which starts at £5.40 per month for a minimum of 2 employees.
+It is possible to get a low-cost version if you have very basic requirements, but most users will need the ‘Medium’ package if they want more automated tools.
+This starts from £29 per month (£14.50 for the first 3 months).
+There are additional features available, such as projects and multi-currency management, on the 'Large' package available from £36 per month.
 The software is quite pricey for what it does, and aligns itself to some of the larger providers.

 What level of bookkeeping knowledge will I need?